-Refreshed by a good night's rest and a sturdy breakfast, we are ready for a seven-hour sailing trip around the Mull of Kintyre to the Isle of Islay.
-It's hard work for the captain and crew because the fierce wind is accompanied by bursts of heavy rain.
-Half the company prefer to stay inside, playing games and enjoying a tutored tasting from Mr Timekeeper.
-The other half make themselves useful on deck, helping the crew with the sails.
-It is not obligatory - you're at your leisure.
-Becky attempts to take pictures while I write my online diary.
-Early evening we dock at Port Ellen, which is quite a manoeuvre because the wind has not died down.
+Refreshed by a good night's rest and a sturdy breakfast, we are ready for a sevenhour long sailing trip around the Mull of Kintyre to the Isle of Islay.
+It's hard work for the captain and crew, since the fierce wind is accompanied by bursts of heavy rain.
+Half of the company prefers to stay inside, playing games and enjoying a tutored tasting from Mr. Timekeeper.
+The other half makes herself useful on deck, helping the crew with the sails.
+It is not obligatory; you are at your leisure.
+Becky attempts to take pictures while I write in my online diary.
+Early in the evening we dock at Port Ellen, which is quite a maneuver, since the wind has not died down yet.